sagemathinc/cocalc/src/k8s/cluster/README.md

     ./control.py run-deployments

 to build any not-build Docker images, then run them all.
-This could take about 10 minutes, but may result in a fully workin cluster that you can visit.
+This could take about 10 minutes, but may result in a fully working cluster that you can visit.
 Use

     kubectrl services